talram/data_mining_project/README.md

 #right mouse click on script name, than modify configutation beofre run
 #at empty cell of change parametes right the parametere you want to enter:
 -h for help
--sc for scrape
+-sc for scraping
--sh for showing result at terminal
--ex for export to csv file at local file of the script
+-p for printing the scraped data from Yellow Pages website
-#make sure to add -sc with every -sh or -ex, without it will not scan values.
+#make sure to add at least -sc
-#or change the json file address at yellow_pages_web_scraper.py
-if __name__ == '__main__':
-    CONFIG_FILE_PATH = 'config.json'
 ```
 run will print the standard location.
 to change locations, take different url from the website.
 change the  url='website_address' at config.json
 for example:
 url='https://www.yellowpages.com/los-angeles-ca/restaurants?page=1'
-make sure to take address with number at the end

 ​
 ​
-<span style="color: red;">update at the end of milestone3.</span>
-will look like:
-\web_scraper_yellow_pages.py -sc -sh
-(-sc -sh is for scrape and show, further explanation at running test section)

 Restaurant Number: 1
 Name: Palermo Ristorante Italiano